allbridge-io/allbridge-core-js-sdk/documentation/core-sdk-api.md

 _Returns_:

-* TokenInfoWithChainDetails[] — a list of all supported tokens.
+* TokenWithChainDetails[] — a list of all supported tokens.

-TokenInfoWithChainDetails:
+TokenWithChainDetails:
 ```js
 {
   // token symbol, e.g. "USDT"